 - 1. Master of Arts (A.M.) degree.
-This degree is offered in each of the seven divisions of the College.
-A life certificate to teach in Colorado accompanies the degree. - 2.
+This degree is offered in seven divisions of the College.
+A permanent certificate to teach in Colorado accompanies the degree. - 2.
 Advanced Graduate Diploma of Specialization.
 This diploma is granted for one year of special work beyond the Master of Arts degree. - 3.
 Doctor of Education (Ed.D.) degree.
 This degree is offered in the Division of Education.
 It is based upon advanced study, successful experience, and research.